jpraynaud/CIPs/CIP-Decentralized-Message-Queue/README.md

 ### Client and server implementation

-> [!WARNING]
-> Do we need to handle a timeout mechanism based on message block number being below a specific depth from the tip of the chain?

 This mini-protocol is designed with two goals in mind:
 * diffuse messages with high efficiency
-* protect from asymmetric resource atatckes from the message consumer against the message provider
+* protect from asymmetric resource attacks from the message consumer against the message provider

 The mini-protocol is based on two pull-based operations:
 - the message consumer asks for message ids,